postmanlabs/labs-docs/src/pages/docs/integrations/bigpanda.md

 ## Configuring Postman monitors

-1. In the **[Integrations](https://go.postman.co/workspaces)** page, find BigPanda from a list of Postman's 3rd party integrations.
+1. In the **[Integrations](https://go.postman.co/workspaces)** page, find BigPanda from a list of Postman's third party integrations.

 1. Click the **View Details** button to see information about BigPanda and how it can provide real-time alerting based on the results of your Postman monitors.

-    You also can click the **Configured Integrations** tab to set up other integrations, view available integrations for BigPanda, or view all integrations.
+    You can also click the **Configured Integrations** tab to set up other integrations, view available integrations for BigPanda, or view all integrations.

 1. Click the **Add Integration** button to display the **Send Monitor Run Results** modal.